 Asynchronous Execution

-Background: interleaving execution and consensus is inefficient
+Background: interleaved execution is inefficient

 Consensus is the process where nodes come to agreement about the official ordering of transactions.
 Execution is the process of actually executing those transactions and updating the state.